gkorpal/gkorpal.github.io/_pages/book-list.md

   * **Algebraic geometry and arithmetic curves** by *Q. Liu* (Translated from the French by R. Erné): An introduction to the language of schemes (chapter 2 to 7), without assuming the base field to be algebraically closed, or of characteristic zero.
 * **Abelian Varieties** by *D. Mumford*: A scheme-theoretic treatment of most of the basic theory of abelian varieties.
 However, all ground fields are assumed to be algebraically closed, which limits the usefulness of the book as a reference for arithmetic geometers.
   * **Algebraic Geometry** by *R. Hartshorne*: The chapter II and III of this book provide an introduction to algebraic geometry via the theory of schemes over algebraically closed field.
 Good reference for the cohomology of schemes.
-* **Arithmetic geometry: Papers from the conference held at the University of Connecticut (Jul 30 - Aug 10, 1984)** edited by *G. Cornell and J. H. Silverman*: The reference for most of the advanced topics in arithmetic geometry.
+* **Arithmetic Geometry: Papers from the conference held at the University of Connecticut (Jul 30 - Aug 10, 1984)** edited by *G. Cornell and J. H. Silverman*: The reference for most of the advanced topics in arithmetic geometry.
 Most of the articles are intended as expositions of the tools used in the proof of Faltings' theorem.

 ## Complex Geometry ##